Odate–Noshiro Airport

-Odate–Noshiro Airport (大館能代空港, Ōdate-Noshiro Kūkō)(IATA: ONJ, ICAO: RJSR) is an airport in Kitaakita, Akita, Japan and is 15.4 km west of Ōdate at 84 m above sea level.
+Odate–Noshiro Airport (大館能代空港, Ōdate-Noshiro Kūkō) (IATA: ONJ, ICAO: RJSR) is an airport in Kitaakita, Akita Prefecture, Japan and is 15.4 km west of Ōdate, at 84 m above sea level.
 It is also informally known as Akita North Airport (あきた北空港 Akita Kita Kūkō).

 History

 Efforts to build an airport in northern Akita Prefecture began in the late 1980s.
 The airport site was decided in April 1989, and construction began in 1994.

 Odate–Noshiro Airport opened on 18 July 1998, with Air Nippon services to Tokyo Haneda Airport and Osaka Itami Airport, and seasonal service to Sapporo New Chitose Airport.
-Services to Sapporo were discontinued in November 1999, and services to Osaka were suspended from May 2010.
+Services to Sapporo were discontinued in November 1999 followed by services to Osaka in May 2010.
 From January 2011, charter flight operations began to Taiwan's Taiwan Taoyuan International Airport.

 The airport is located in northern Akita Prefecture, primarily serving the city of Noshiro and the surrounding region, which includes tourist destinations such as Shirakami-Sanchi, Lake Towada, and Towada-Hachimantai National Park.
 The airport terminal building makes extensive use of the local Akita cedar wood.
-However, the low local population density and competition from the Akita Shinkansen and its proximity to the international Aomori Airport have limited profitable airline operations.
+However, the low local population density and competition from the Akita Shinkansen and its proximity to the nearby Aomori Airport have limited profitable airline operations.